JZDesign/JacobZivanDesign/JZD_Publish/Content/drafts/mocking_and_stubbing.md

 <br/>

 Stubbing is handled with Mockinbird's `given` function.
-Given will take a mock and one of it's functions or variables and allow you to define the result of it's invocation.
+Given will take a mock and one of its functions or variables and allow you to define the result of it's invocation.
 This is handled with the `~>` operand like so:

 ```swift
 given(myMock.someFunction())